-(c) Swampy conditions: If the terrain can be characterized as densely covered swamps, and the area will have to be negotiated by patrols and resupply traffic, allocate 4 points and divide by the points allocated for the percentage of the area of responsibility under swampy condition as below.
+(c) Swampy, jungle and comparable conditions.
+If the terrain is characterized as densely covered by swamps, jungle or terrain of comparable difficulty, and the area will have to be negotiated by patrols and resupply traffic, allocate 4 points and divide by the points allocated for the percentage of the area of responsibility under such conditions as below.
 If not applicable, put zero.
+1